drandrewthomas/Odroid_Go_thermal_IR_camera/README.md

 ## Making a 3D printed enclosure

-The 'Case 3D model' folder includes a couple of files I used to make a 3D printed enclosure.
-One is a ready to print STL file, but is designed for the Pimoroni MLX90640 module I used.
-If that doesn't work for your needs, or the MLX90640 module you have, the OpenSCAD file is included so you can make a custom version.
-The camera module fits in as shown in the photo above, which also shows the correct orientation for the module.
-By cutting the veroboard to the right size it fitted perfectly into the back of the enclosure, leaving the header pins properly positioned as shown in the photo below.
+The 'Case 3D model' folder includes files I used to make 3D printed enclosures.
+The STL files are designed for the Pimoroni MLX90640 module I used.
+If that doesn't work for your needs, or the MLX90640 module you have, the OpenSCAD files are included so you can make a custom version.
+By cutting the veroboard to the right size the IR module should fit perfectly into the back of the enclosure, leaving the header pins properly positioned as shown in the front-facing example photo below.
 The veroboard was glued in, and it's necessary to check the pins as the glue goes off to make sure they stay perpendicular to the enclosure.

 ![A photo of the back of the enclosure showing the header pins glued in](https://github.com/drandrewthomas/Odroid_Go_thermal_IR_camera/blob/master/Photos/caseback.jpg)